jtlapp/kysely-access-levels/README.md

 Utility that modifies queries so they only succeed if the user has a sufficient access level

-## Completed but Abandoned
+## Status

-Completed and working, but abandoned due to the complexity it introduces.
+Provides all required functionality, tested, and working, but it introduces more complexity than I want to deal with, so I've abandoned it.
+There are some TODO notes on reducing complexity, but I think the resulting library would be too inflexible.

 ## License